 This recommendation can be considered implemented when ICANN org finishes developing a publicly accessible test suite for community testing and research into resolver behavior.

-This recommendation can be considered effective when there is a test suite available with an annual update cycle that helps ensure the DNS’s integrity and availability globally.
+This recommendation can be considered effective when there is a test suite available with an annual update cycle that helps ensure the integrity and global availability of the DNS.

 Root Zone and Registry Concerns